 Each section requires students to gather data then complete a CER chart (claim, evidence, reasoning) to answer a guiding question.

 Finally, students develop their own experiment to test the effects of lactose on milk sugar.
-This test can also be performed in the lab or as a demo by using benedict’s solution or glucose food test trips.
+Students can perform this activity in the lab or you can show them as a demo by using benedict’s solution or glucose food test trips.

 Grade Level: 11-12 | *Time Required: 60-75 minutes